 Art and Design

-By providing engaging lessons, children will build a wealth of skills to be confident performers, sculptors, painter, artists, graphic designers, musicians, singers and composers because creativity is about thinking outside the box because art is not about the final product – It’s about: the journey we take to get there, who we are and how it has affected us.
-The arts are a chance to express ourselves.
+By providing engaging lessons, children will build a wealth of skills to be confident sculptors, painter, artists, graphic designers because creativity is about thinking outside the box because art is not about the final product – it’s about: the journey we take to get there, who we are and how it has affected us.
+Art is a chance to express ourselves.

 We have a dedicated Arts team compiled of the subject lead, teachers and the Chair of Governors to help promote arts in our school as we journey on the first stage of the Artsmark process to show our commitment to enriching our children’s artistic experiences and attainments.

-In our Art and Design lessons at Gorringe Park we aim:
+In our Art and Design lessons at Gorringe Park we aim to:

 - produce creative work, exploring ideas and recording our experiences